DigniCap - Scalp Cooling System

 The cooling system consists of a tight-fitting silicone cooling cap connected to a computer operated cooling system that is placed on the patient’s head 30 minutes prior to the start of chemotherapy infusion.
 Sensors in the cap monitor and continuously adjust temperature to keep the scalp cool throughout the entire cooling treatment.
 In addition, the cap is equipped with a safety sensor to ensure temperature never drops below freezing point of 32° F (0° C).
 The cap is at room temperature when placed on the head and the treatment temperature is gradually achieved over a short period time, once chemotherapy and post-infusion cooling time are complete, the cap slowly warms up.

-- Subsidies: “Hair” To Stay offers subsidies based on demonstrated financial need.
+“Hair To Stay” offers subsidies based on demonstrated financial need.
 Recipients can be reimbursed up to $250 a month, up to $1,000 total.
-For more information, please visit www.hairtostay.org.
+For more information, visit hairtostay.org.

-It is recommended that appointments be made 1 week prior to starting chemotherapy.
+Appointments should be made one week prior to starting chemotherapy.

 The Infusion Center will provide you with instructions prior to the start of your treatment.

 You must make sure you inform your Infusion clinical scheduling nurse that you intend to use the DigniCap® Scalp Cooling System to ensure they reserve the equipment for your appointment time.